lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 We must therefore control for state when running the regression.
 Thus, I run a multivariate regression with the functional form $$SpatialDiversity = \beta_0 +
-\beta_1 Compactness + \beta_2 State$$ where $State$ is a dummy variable, taking care to avoid the dummy variable trap.
+\beta_1 Compactness + \sum^j \beta_j State_j.$$ This is a regression of
+spatial diversity on compactness with state dummies, taking care to avoid the dummy variable trap.

 Table \ref{table:ols_sd_hc} gives the results for the OLS regressions, which are also displayed in Figure \ref{regression_coefficients}.
-I find that only human compactness has a statistically significant negative coefficient on spatial diversity, while Polsby-Popper and Reock have a significant positive effect on spatial diversity.
+I find that only human compactness has a statistically significant negative coefficient on spatial diversity, while Polsby-Popper and Reock have a significant positive coefficient.
 This initial result suggests two things: firstly, and rather disappointingly, that optimising over the two most popular compactness measures may have adverse effects on electoral competitiveness and responsiveness.
 More encouragingly, though, these effects can be mitigated by a judicious choice of compactness measure.
 The results show that optimising over Convex Hull does not come at the cost of diversity, and that increasing human compactness actually decreases spatial diversity.

 ![Human compactness has a much larger negative coefficient than other compactness measures